ganeshkumartk/covid-waiter/README.md

 It uses also geocode.xyz API, client side, to retrieve details about the address and the city from the geo-coordinates retrieve by the HTML5 API.

-The Back-end is powered by Flask, a micro-framework for building some simple APIs to retrieve data from Google Places.
+The Back-end is powered by Flask, a micro-framework for building some simple APIs to retrieve data from Google Places and [HERE Places API](https://developer.here.com/documentation/places/dev_guide/topics/quick-start-find-text-string.html) for getting Places by Category like (Supermarket, pharmacies etc).

 **NOTE**: this project does not use the official Google APIs, but it is working via a sort of workaround / bug.
 We can call this "scraping", but it is not the right word.